josh/selector-observer/README.md

 ## State via initialize closure

-The `initialize` hooks allows for a special return value of `{add: Function, remove: Function}` to dynamically set hooks for the given element instance.
+The `initialize` hooks allow for a special return value of `{add: Function, remove: Function}` to dynamically set hooks for the given element instance.
 This enables private state to be captured in the initialize closure and shared between add and remove hooks.

 ```javascript
 import {observe} from 'selector-observer'